 - With the newly copied polyline selected, click the Open Object edit button, and on the Line Style panel of the Polyline Specification dialog, specify the default black line color.

-- Click the Select Objects button, then select Edit> Edit Behaviors> Edit Object Parts from the menu.
+- Click the Select Objects button, then click the topmost edge of the copied polyline.

 - Select the closed polyline with the light grey line color and change its line color to white.